rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 The 2020-2021 season was strange for sports at all levels.
 Shortened seasons, cancelled games, and a surplus of "Out (COVID)" on injury reports.
-It felt like everyone, from the amazing NBA bubble to your local rec league grappling with mask restrictions, just *barely* made their seasons work.
+It felt like everyone, from the NBA to your local rec league, just *barely* made their seasons work.

 All this disruption produced some amazingly unlikely outcomes, one of which I'd like to explore here.